Fine example of Faden's separately issued broadside map showing the British Invasion of New York City in August and September of 1776.

 For reasons still unclear the British failed to press their advantage, and on the night of the August 29.
 Washington was able to extricate his trapped forces and ferry them across the East River to Manhattan.
 The British finally attacked Manhattan itself on September 15, 1776, gaining control of the island by mid-November, 1776.

 The present example is state 3 (of 5 states), each showing further progress and updates.
 Included in this example are red lines showing the batteries and movements of the British and Americans around Gravesend, New Utrecht, Flatbush, Flatland, Woody Heights, Yellow Hook and Gowan's Cove, with a key in the lower left identifying 16 locations and movements of various British and American troop positions.
-In addition, there are positions noted new New Town, Bloomingdale, the lower East River, and Paulus Hook, the latter identifying a position taken by the British on September 25, 1776.
+In addition, there are positions noted in New Town, Bloomingdale, the Lower East River, and Paulus Hook, the latter identifying a position taken by the British on September 25, 1776.

 Initially published just weeks after the battle, Faden's plan documents the British landing and the Battle of Long Island up to and including the American retreat to Brooklyn.
 The plan depicts towns and settlements, major topographical features, roads and fortifications.
 Major military positions and events of the campaign are shown, including the assembled British fleet and the Americans entrenched on Long Island and Manhattan, the initial British landing at Gravesend in Brooklyn, the diversionary thrusts and flanking maneuver that routed the Continental Army from Brooklyn Heights, and the routing of the American forces on Manhattan Island.